hyurl/modelar/README.md

 records in table A when fetching records from table B, this very simple in relational databases, just use a `inner join` clause, and it is OK.
 But in non-relational databases, judging by the name you will know that they don't have such an ability to do so, because they are **not related**.
 It would take a long time and effort to achieve such goals by programing, which isn't suitable for large projects and short-time developments.
 Since **Modelar** is aimed at developing strong web applications, it just focus on SQL.

-### Supported Database

-This module currently supports these Databases:

-- `SQLiet` with the node module `sqlite3`.
-- `MySQL` with the node module `mysql`.
-- `PostgreSQL` with the node module `pg`.

-These modules will be automatically installed when you install Modelar, so when you are using them, you just set the database type, and they will be imported automatically.